To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 If your dog is choking on a bone (or anything else), be sure to watch this brief video that illustrated how to help him right away until you can get him to your vet.

-If you’ve been in the habit of feeding your dog table scraps or giving him “human food,” stop what you’re doing and read our article telling you what foods are toxic to dogs right away.
+If you’ve been in the habit of feeding your dog table scraps or giving them “human food,” stop what you’re doing and read our article telling you what foods are toxic to dogs right away.
 You might be surprised at the number of foods dogs should never eat.
+You might also check out our rawhide alternatives article for some safe options for your dog to chew on.

 Do you give your dog bones?